brycehazen/CampaignAckLetters/README.md

 ## Usage

 1. Ensure your working directory contains the CSV files for processing.
 2. One of the files should contain "Export" in its name.
+This export comes from the export module.
+You are exporting the query created by the Mail module.
 3. Another file in the directory should have the column "Constituent ID".
+This is the mail module export.
 4. Run the script using the command:
     ```bash
     python CampaignAckLetter.py